 Dust mites and fungi

-Dust mites and fungi are said to be the main cause of several air borne infections and allergies.
+Dust mites and fungi are said to be the main cause of several airborne infections and allergies.
 From several studies done, it was found that dust mites and fungi are more productive in areas that are most humid making them most active and harmful in these seasons.

-Humid environments cause the body to lose a lot of water in form of sweat; however, this sweat does not evaporate and remains on the surface of the skin.
-With loss of so much water at very high rates the body becomes dehydrated which often leads to fatigue as the body cannot function at optimum state without water.
+Humid environments cause the body to lose a lot of water in the form of sweat; however, this sweat does not evaporate and remains on the surface of the skin.
+With the loss of so much water at very high rates the body becomes dehydrated which often leads to fatigue as the body cannot function at optimum state without water.
 If an individual is unable to hydrate at the rate in which the body is losing water, it may lead to the individual collapsing from exhaustion.